seetharamdamarla/phishing-email-analysis/README.md

 ## ✅ Conclusion

 This phishing email exhibits multiple red flags including spoofed domains, fake URLs, and social engineering language.
 The analysis helps build awareness and understanding of email-based threats.

----

-## 🔗 Submission

-Submitted as part of Task 2 of the Cyber Security Internship Program.